 - Sweet potatoes – look for sweet potatoes with a bright orange or red skin for the best flavor.

 - Oil – I recommend using either avocado or olive oil

-- Seasoning – a blend of chili powder, garlic powder, salt and black pepper give these sweet potato chunks a boost of flavor.
+- Seasoning – a blend of chili powder, garlic powder, salt, and black pepper gives these sweet potato chunks a boost of flavor.

 How to cut sweet potatoes into cubes